dddjef/pulse/README.rst

 - there's a lock system, preventing concurrent work

 Anyway, there's a big difference with other VCS : Pulse doesn't deal with files, it deals with resources.
-You can see resource as a files container, those files will be checkout together, worked together, commit and versioned together.
+You can see resource as a files container, those files will be checkout together, worked together, publish and versioned together.
 A character surfacing is a resource, a shot layout is a resource, etc...
 The resource is the project's unit : a resource can't be split between repositories, and a resource is versioned as a whole.